 Clip Studio Paint is a great drawing program to use with Astropad.
 It’s versatile for both illustration and creating publisher-ready comics, with features that accommodate every step of the comic-making process: layouts, perspective rulers, sketching, inking, coloring, and captions.

-In this quick step-by-step guide, we’ll help you organize an efficient workspace for using Clip Studio Paint with Astropad.
+In this quick, step-by-step guide, we’ll help you organize an efficient workspace for using Clip Studio Paint together with Astropad.
 For the best experience, we recommend the latest Clip Studio Paint version.

 - Subtool [brush]

 - Color wheel

 Materials Panel: If you plan to use features such as 3D posing, screen tones, and textures, you will want to keep the Materials Panel close by.
 We suggest that you leave the collapsable Materials toolbar on your screen near the color palette or main toolbar so that you can easily access features without taking up a lot of screen space.